nicobrinkkemper/type-guard-helpers/wiki/match.md

 }
 ```

-For convenience, the below functions will use the spread operator to map the arguments to the the `matchIn` function.
+For convenience, the below functions will use the spread operator to map the arguments to the the `matchEitherIn` function.
 Thus, these would be drop in replacements for the above guards.

 ```ts
 const isNil = matchEither(null, undefined);